AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 **conversion tracking:** Conversion tracking uses cookies to track a) clicks on an advertiser's ads on the ad networks and b) the resulting transactions on the advertiser's website.

 **cost accuracy:** (Advertisers with portfolios) The actual spend for a portfolio divided by the forecasted spend.
+[Model accuracy reports](/help/search-social-commerce/reports/management/model-accuracy/model-accuracy-report-about.md) indicate the accuracy of the cost models that are used for optimization.

 **cost model:** (Advertisers with portfolios) Search, Social, & Commerce technology that predicts cost volume, the bid required to win each position or placement, and the CPC (search) or CPM (display) for each bid unit using historical data and mathematical forecasting techniques.